docker-compendium/docker5-samples/ki/dmr-db/README.md

 ### Choosing an LLM Model

+The UI exposes a dropdown that lists all available models configured in `compose.yaml`:
+- **gptoss** (default): Uses `ai/gpt-oss` model
+- **qwen3**: Uses `ai/qwen3` model

-The UI now exposes a dropdown that lists every model Docker Model Runner injects into the container (via the `models` section of `compose.yaml`).
-Pick the model you want per request—great for quickly comparing output quality or latency.
+Pick the model you want per request—great for quickly comparing output quality or latency between different models.

 ### API Endpoints